-The articles answer all the confusion about storing raw chicken and whether you can store raw chicken in fridge for 7 days.
+The articles answer all the confusion about storing raw chicken and whether you can store raw chicken in Fridge for 7 days.
 Dishes served with fresh and raw chicken are delectable.
 While most of us are aware of preserving cooked chicken, we typically do not achieve success when we attempt to preserve raw chicken in the fridge.
 We generally end up with foul-smelling and ruined chicken merely after a few days of putting it in the freezer or the refrigerator.
-So, how to store raw chicken in fridge for 7 days or more?
+So, how to store raw chicken in the fridge for 7 days or more?

 Chicken and other meats have a reputation for being a “food safety nightmare.”
 Raw chicken is known to include a bacterium called “salmonella,” which may cause food poisoning if not kept or cooked correctly.
 So, when we are not cautious with handling raw chicken, there are great possibilities of indigestion.